ORESoftware/r2g/README.md

 You can run this tool <b>before</b> pushing to a Git remote. r2g will smoke test your library in about as much time as it takes to `npm install --production` your project.
 <b>If r2g smoke tests do not pass, it means your package is not publishable!</b> <br>

-This tool allows you to test your package in the published format, without actually having to publish to NPM. <br>
-Everything happens locally.
-For packages that do more complex/system things, it will be useful to use a Docker container. <br>
-<b> To use r2g in a Docker container</b>, see: https://github.com/ORESoftware/docker.r2g

 Running tests in local Docker containers has some advantages, but you can also run r2g as part of your regular test suite on CI/CD servers, just make sure you have write access to `"$HOME/.r2g"`